rancher/docs/content/rancher/v2.x/en/faq/api-auditing/_index.md

 weight: 10000
 ---

 Rancher ships with API Auditing to record the sequence of system events initiated by individual users.
 You can know what happened, when it happened, who initiated it, and what cluster it affected.
-API auditing records all requests to and responses from the Rancher API, which includes use of the Rancher UI and any other use of the Rancher API through programmatic use.
+API auditing records all requests and responses to and from the Rancher API, which includes use of the Rancher UI and any other use of the Rancher API through programmatic use.

 ## Enabling API Auditing

 To enable API auditing, stop the Docker container that's running Rancher, and then restart it using the following command.
 This command includes parameters that turns on API auditing.
 For more information about usage for each switch related to API auditing, see [API Auditing Usage](#api-auditing-usage).

 ```
   docker run -d --restart=unless-stopped \
    -p 80:80 -p 443:443 \